sagormajomder/sagormajomder/README.md

 ## Howdy 👋, I am Sagor Majomder

-#### 🔥 I'm a passionate Web Developer, programmer and learning new things everyday
+#### 🔥 I'm a passionate Web Developer, Programmer and learning new things everyday

 ## 🚀 About Me